Beasta2768/Final-Year-Project/Logbook.md

 		- However don't keep leave time for write-up and not just focus on packing a lot of features into the project for the sake of it
 	- Engagement and attendance in the seminars is important at it count toward the working professional section of our proposal grade

+## Project Development (25-26/09/24)
+- For the second week of project development I decided on making a Photo Storage web app using react, but since that wasn't a complex enough  project I decide to add image recognition that tags and organise images uploaded to the web app to create collages based on those tags.

 ## Advanced web development
 - This week we covered frameworks and the framework we would be using during the module symfony.
 Symfony is a PHP framework that allows you to build PHP web applications faster due to the generic modules it offers.
-	- When symphony gets a web request (/about) it goes through the kernel which takes it to the controller where the code for the view is developed
+	- When symphony gets a web request (/about) it goes through the kernel which takes it to the controller where the code for the view is and any arguments are resolved and then sent to the call controller to be turned to a rendered view and send back to the client as a response.

-## Project Development (25-26/09/24)

 ## Week 3 (30/09/24)